 Why your podcast needs a trailer episode

-Before you can submit your podcast to Apple Podcasts, Spotify, etc, you'll need to have at least one episode published in your feed.
-We recommend that you publish a trailer episode right away so you can submit it to all the apps, and start building anticipation (and subscribers) for your podcast.
+Before submitting your podcast to Apple Podcasts, Spotify, etc., you must have at least one episode published in your feed.
+We recommend that you publish a trailer episode immediately so you can submit it to all the apps and start building anticipation (and subscribers) for your podcast.
 You should do this well ahead of your podcast's official launch!

 What is a podcast trailer?

-A podcast trailer (sometimes called a "teaser") is a short, promotional episode meant to quickly give potential listeners a preview of your show, and what they can expect.
+A podcast trailer (sometimes called a "teaser") is a short, promotional episode meant to give potential listeners a preview of your show and what they can expect.

 Here's an example of a trailer episode: